-Jennifer Bolstad, co-founder of New York-based Local Office Landscape and Urban Design, is architecting outdoor spaces to help coastal communities cope with rising sea levels.
+Jennifer Bolstad, co-founder of New York-based Local Office Landscape and Urban Design, helps coastal communities cope with rising sea levels.

 Jennifer: We’re in the Rockaways.
 The impact of Hurricane Sandy was really dramatically disproportionate to the impact on the rest of New York City.
 And that’s because this is a place that faces the ocean, it’s a barrier island, so the force of a three-story ocean wave hit their buildings, their infrastructure, disrupting this community for many years.